Rustixir/darkbird/README.md

 - **3.5.0**: Added _full-text search API_ (`insert_content(document_key, content)`, `remove_content(document_key, content)`, and `search(...)`).
 - **4.0.0**: Added _materialized view_ support.
 Document models must implement the MaterializedView trait, and API is provided to fetch view models.
 Uses `&str` instead of `&String` for better performance and API compatibility.
 All examples are updated.
-- **5.0.0**: migrate from Storage to Database level with Schema builder and Database do all operation also is compatible with older version
+- **5.0.0**: migrate from Storage to Database level with Schema builder and Database layer to do all operation also is compatible with older version

 ## Future plans
 - Write comprehensive **documentation** to explain the architecture.